narrowamd/ResHLProject/README.md

 Installation:

-NOTE: If Permission is denied to execute files, run : chmod +X *;.
+NOTE: If Permission is denied to execute files, run : chmod +X *; in the root folder.

 ```bash
 $ cd chaincode; go mod vendor; cd ..